yuridevweb/News-API/README.md

 To run this API, you will need Node.js and Postgres installed on your machine.

-To install Postgres, go to: https://www.postgresql.org/download/ v17.7.1 To install Node, go to: https://nodejs.org/en/download/ v12.9
+-To install Postgres, go to: https://www.postgresql.org/download/ v17.7.1 -To install Node, go to: https://nodejs.org/en/download/ v12.9

 ### Installation